Interview with Bahar Dutt on Green Wars

 Bahar Dutt on Green Wars

-Tell us something about your growing up – where did you live, what did you study?
-Do you remember when and how you developed this inclination for animals and nature?
+Tell us something about your growing up.
+Where did you live, what did you study?
+Bahar Dutt Do you remember when and how you developed this inclination for animals and nature?

-Can you talk about the options available to animal lovers both for studying and as career?
+Can you talk about the options available to animal lovers both for studying and as a career?

 Did you face any challenges traveling alone as a woman in the hinterland?
 Are there any precautions that women traveling alone should take in India?

-Of course there are challenges but the way I see it, it was far tougher for the women of my mothers generation in her times.
-In her times women journalists were asked to cover flower shows, she went off to cover the war!
-As for me yes there are challenges I have also made mistakes in my time- I almost got mugged and kidnapped in Africa as I arrived in this town late at night, but I have learnt now not to be foolish.
-I don’t arrive in a strange town at night , I try to move around in the day , and if I am on an investigative story I always made sure someone in the office knows exactly where I am.
+Of course, there are challenges but the way I see it, it was far tougher for the women of my mother’s generation in her times.
+In her time’s, Women journalists were asked to cover flower shows.
+She went off to cover the war!
+As for me yes there are challenges I have also made mistakes in my time.
+I almost got mugged and kidnapped in Africa as I arrived in this town late at night.
+But I have learned now not to be foolish.
+I don’t arrive in a strange town at night, I try to move around in the day, and if I am on an investigative story I always made sure someone in the office knows exactly where I am.
 This was useful especially when my crew was attacked in Goa by the mining mafia.

-Yes I remember reporting on a mine that was coming up in Orissa with a terrible record of human rights violations that went on to become one of the biggest environment stories of our times.
-One of the employees called me up and threatened me after we aired the story – ‘you are just a lowly journalist, so be careful’ .
-I have been threatened by corporates, politicians and the mining mafia .
+Yes, I remember reporting on a mine that was coming up in Orissa with a terrible record of human rights violations that went on to become one of the biggest environmental stories of our times.
+One of the employees called me up and threatened me after we aired the story – ‘you are just a lowly journalist, so be careful’.
+I have been threatened by corporates, politicians and the mining mafia.
 Of course one gets scared but if you are solid on your facts no one can intimidate you.

 What do you think about the Green Wash by many organizations?
 What do you think about the new generation Green parameters like LEED certifications for green buildings?
 Do you think they are effective or they just create a facade of being effective?

 I have always said that CSR is a kind of greenwash.
 The corporates must move beyond just planting trees to show they care for the environment.
-Let them understand what conserving a natural old growth forest that has over 100 species of flora and fauna is all about then I will take them seriously.
-I think certification , if done properly is a great idea I do wish more and more consumers would keep these in mind when they go in for building a house or buying an apartment.
-I know that when I go to the market to buy an electronic item I always try to buy what is energy efficient.
+Let them understand what conserving a natural old growth forest that has over 100 species of flora and fauna is all about.
+Then I will take them seriously.
+I think certification if done properly is a great idea.
+I do wish more and more consumers would keep these in mind when they go in for building a house or buying an apartment.
+And I know that when I go to the market to buy an electronic item I always try to buy what is energy efficient.